-Logitech's products can be purchased in most major retail chains, where we typically have access to significant shelf space.
-In the U.S., these chains include Best Buy, Walmart, Staples, Office Depot and Target.
-In Europe, chains include Metro Group (Media-Saturn Group), Elkjop, FNAC, and Dixons Stores Group PLC.
-Logitech also sells products to non-traditional retail channels such as telcos.
-In addition, Logitech products can be purchased online either directly from Logitech.com or through e-tailers, such as Amazon.com, the websites of our major retail chains noted previously, and others.
-Logitech products are also carried by business-to-business direct market resellers such as CDW, Insight, Zones, PC Connection, and SHI.
+Logitech's products can be purchased in a number of major retail chains, where we typically have access to significant shelf space.
+In addition, Logitech products can be purchased online either directly or indirectly from Logitech.com or through e-tailers, the websites of our major retail chains, and others.
+Logitech products are also carried by business-to-business direct market resellers.

-In fiscal years 2019, 2018 and 2017, Ingram Micro and its affiliated entities together accounted for 13%, 15% and 15% of our gross sales, respectively.
-In fiscal years 2019, 2018 and 2017, Amazon Inc. and its affiliated entities together accounted for 14%, 13% and 12% of our gross sales, respectively.
-No other customer individually accounted for more than 10% of our gross sales during fiscal years 2019, 2018 or 2017.
+In fiscal years 2021, 2020 and 2019, Ingram Micro Inc. and its affiliated entities together accounted for 14%, 12% and 13% of our gross sales, respectively.
+In fiscal years 2021, 2020 and 2019, Amazon Inc. and its affiliated entities together accounted for 13%, 14% and 14% of our gross sales, respectively.
+No other customer individually accounted for more than 10% of our gross sales during fiscal years 2021, 2020 or 2019.